enchanted-sword/dashboard-unfucker/README.md

 It's a userscript designed for Tampermonkey, but feel free to port it to other JavaScript injection methods as you please.

+To install, simply click on `unfucker.user.js` and click the `raw` button with Tampermonkey installed.

 ## Troubleshooting
 - The script apparently conflicts with the HTTPS Everywhere extension on Firefox.
 - Not tested on fully on chrome, but sources seem to say that it does work as intended.